Brian Murphy (Gaelic games): Senior

 Murphy won another Munster football title in 1974, as well as a National Hurling League medal.
 1975 saw him win another Munster hurling medal – the first of five in-a-row for Murphy and Cork – as well as a Munster club football title with Nemo Rangers once again.
 The following year (1976) saw Cork begin a series of wins in the hurling championship, with Murphy playing a key role at corner-back.
 That year he won his first senior All-Ireland medal, before winning a Railway Cup medal with Munster and a second All Star Award for football.
 In 1977 Murphy claimed his second All-Ireland hurling medal in-a-row, together with his second Railway Cup medal in-a-row.
 1978 saw Murphy was instrumental in helping Cork to complete a remarkable three All-Ireland hurling victories in-a-row, marking the team out as one of the greatest of all-time.
 Once again Murphy completed another treble by claiming a third consecutive Railway Cup title with Munster.
 In 1979 the Cork senior hurlers almost succeeded in making it to the hurling final again, however, they were defeated by Galway in the semi-final.
 The year ended, however, with Murphy winning a second All-Ireland club title with Nemo Rangers as well as his first All Star Award in hurling.

 1979 was Murphy's last year as a dual star.
 He retired from inter-county football and decided to concentrate full-time on inter-county hurling.
 His decision paid off as he won back-to-back National Hurling League titles in 1980 and 1981, as well as his first Railway Cup medal in hurling and another hurling All Star Award.
 In 1982 and 1983 Murphy won a further two Munster hurling medals, but faced defeat in the All-Ireland finals against Kilkenny.
 He retired from inter-county hurling following the second defeat.
 He finished off his playing career by winning two more All-Ireland club titles with Nemo Rangers in 1982 and 1984.

 Personal life

 Following his retirement from play, Murphy, a Garda based in Kilkenny, has remained active in local GAA.
-He was a selector on the O'Loughlin Gaels club in Kilkenny when his son, also called Brian, won a Leinster Senior Club Hurling Championship title in 2003. he was in the Gardaí for 38 years and was also promoted to detective.
-He is now chairman.
+He was a selector on the O'Loughlin Gaels club in Kilkenny when his son, also called Brian, won a Leinster Senior Club Hurling Championship title in 2003.
+He was in the Gardaí for 38 years and was also promoted to detective.
+He is now chairman..
+His great-nephew Finn Azaz plays soccer for Middlesbrough and the Republic of Ireland national team.